Imc FAMOS: Import of a wide variety of data formats

-FAMOS can import data from different file formats, e.g. Excel-, Binary-, or ASCII-files.
-With a file assistant it is also possible to create different import filters.
+FAMOS can import data from different file formats, e.g. Excel, Binary, TDMS or ASCII files.
+With a file assistant, it is also possible to create different import filters.
 It is possible to present the data in different graphical ways.
 The information can be combined, labeled and processed.

 FAMOS is able to store data in a proprietary as well as in ASCII or Excel format.

 Data analysis

+Imported data can be processed with a variety of mathematical operations, either manually or in automated procedures.
+These include: